openid/openid4vp_ble/main.md

 # Overview

-Wallet and the Verifier MUST implement BLE according to the [!@Bluetooth.4.Core].
+Wallet and the Verifier MUST implement BLE according to the [@!Bluetooth.4.Core] specification .

 Wallet and the Verifier MUST support LE Data Packet Length Extension.
 [TLT: Reference?]